 people and vulnerable adults and who are required to act in a position of trust and to act responsibly and within the law.

-act in a position of trust, will come into contact with members of these groups on a regular basis during the course of their work.
+act in a position of trust will come into contact with members of these groups on a regular basis during the course of their work.

-- All the functions and services of AIS, staff and contractors.
+- All the functions and services of AIS, staff, and contractors.

-A person may abuse a child, adult or vulnerable adult by inflicting harm, or by failing to act to prevent harm.
+A person may abuse a child, adult, or vulnerable adult by inflicting harm, or by failing to act to prevent harm.
 Children adults or vulnerable adults may be abused in a family or in an institutional or community setting; by those known to them or, more rarely, by a stranger.

-Physical abuse: may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm, including by fabricating the symptoms of, or deliberately causing, ill health.
+Physical abuse: may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm, including by fabricating the symptoms of, or deliberately causing, ill-health.

-Emotional abuse: is the persistent emotional ill-treatment of a child, adult or vulnerable adult such as to cause severe and persistent adverse effects on the victim’s emotional development or self-esteem.
+Emotional abuse: is the persistent emotional ill-treatment of a child, adult or vulnerable adults such as to cause severe and persistent adverse effects on the victim’s emotional development or self-esteem.
 It may involve conveying to the victim that they are worthless or unloved, inadequate, or valued only in so far as they meet the needs of another person.
 It may involve age or developmentally inappropriate expectations being imposed, causing the victim frequently to feel frightened, or the exploitation or corruption of children or vulnerable adults.
 It may involve deprivation of contact, control, coercion, intimidation or harassment.

 Sexual abuse: involves forcing or enticing a child or vulnerable adult to take part in sexual activities, whether or not the victim is aware of what is happening.
-The activities may involve physical contact, ad may include involving the victim in looking at, or in the production of, pornographic material, or encouraging them to behave in sexually inappropriate ways
+The activities may involve physical contact, an ad may include involving the victim is looking at, or in the production of, pornographic material, or encouraging them to behave in sexually inappropriate ways

 Financial abuse: is particularly relevant to vulnerable adults and may include theft, fraud, exploitation and pressure in connection with wills, property or inheritance or financial transactions.
 It may include the misuse or misappropriation of property, possessions or benefits by someone who has been trusted to handle their finances or who has assumed control of their finances by default.